Decision-Neuroscience-Lab/coding-workshop-material/Writing-Clear-Code.md

 # 1. Writing Clear Code

-This section offers some advice for writing and formatting your code, and covers some standard coding practices that we could implement in the lab.
+This section offers some advice for writing and formatting your code, and covers some standard coding practices that we can implement in the lab.

 Everyone has their own programming style and preferences, and one may/may not choose to adopt the practices described below.
 The primary purpose of each piece of advice is to highlight important (but seldom discussed) aspects of code design, focusing on code readability and interpretability.